-A first look at COBRA: CYBERWAR has been unveiled as the series comes to Sky One and NOW this autumn.
+The release date and a first look trailer from COBRA: CYBERWAR has been revealed as the series comes to Sky Max and NOW this autumn.

 The drama which is created and written by Ben Richards looks at what happens when cyber-attacks on critical infrastructure and fake news are used to subvert democracy.